 Yoga therapy however, are personalised sessions focused on addressing the symptoms that a client is seeking help for, adopting a holistic approach, the aim is to support and alleviate discomfort through the application of all available yogic tools.
 Whilst there may or may not be a prior interest in yoga from the client, their physical, psychological and emotional state are all taken into consideration when evaluation and treating the care seeker.

 1. We request that the client completes a health form prior, to allow the therapist to gather some medical history.

-2. The 1st session begins with a discussion around the symptoms and/or condition that the client wishes to address.
-We will spend some time reviewing your posture, spinal movement and where necessary, the joints' range-of-movement plus a breath assessment.
+2. The 1st session begins with a discussion around the symptoms and/or condition you wish to address.
+We will spend some time reviewing your posture, spinal movement and where necessary, the range-of-movement of your joints plus breath observation.

-3. After which, we will attempt several yogic techniques that addresses the symptoms – this can range from asanas (poses) and movement, pranayama (breath-work), meditation and mindfulness – all the while reviewing and adjusting them to work for you.
+3. We then attempt combinations of yogic techniques to support the symptoms – this includes asanas (poses) and movement, pranayama (breath-work), meditation and mindfulness – reviewing and adjusting them to what works best for you.

 4. At the end of the session, a short sequence devised from the techniques we practised together is given to you as home practice; the idea is to empower you in the process of self-recovery and healing.

 5. We assess your healing progress at each follow-up session and review the home practice accordingly, revising the techniques where needed.

 6. 1st session typically runs for 1.5 hours, while follow-up sessions begin to shorten to between 60-75 minutes.